Why is oral hygiene so important?

 If you have any pain while brushing your teeth or have any questions about how to brush properly, please be sure to call the office at Yulee Family Dentistry Phone Number 904-225-4999.

-Dr. Gordon recommends using a soft to medium tooth brush.
+Dr. Gordon and Dr. Washington recommend using a soft to medium tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.

 Next you will clean the biting surfaces of your teeth by using short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse vigorously to remove any plaque you might have loosened while brushing.

 How to Floss

 Periodontal disease usually appears between the teeth where your toothbrush cannot reach.
 Flossing is a very effective way to remove plaque from those surfaces.
 However, it is important to develop the proper technique.
 The following instructions will help you, but remember it takes time and practice.

 Start with a piece of floss (waxed is easier) about 18” long.
 Lightly wrap most of the floss around the middle finger of one hand.
 Wrap the rest of the floss around the middle finger of the other hand.